The history of Tchaikovsky’s

 This last remark is amusing, in view of the fact that at all times people have been convinced of the superiority of their own taste over that of their predecessors.

-Nowadays we should not forget that an interest in exploration of techniques, including ‘all sorts of indications and instructions of particular [i.e. to the violoncello and music performance in general] features’ as well as in the revival of the nineteenth century historically informed performing practice, is based on concerns that are more pragmatic rather than sensual.
-Therefore, the ‘outdated fingering technique’ allusion, which we can identify in the writings of the mainstream musicians, is not logically valid.
+Nowadays we should not forget that an interest in exploration of techniques, including ‘all sorts of indications and instructions of particular [i.e. to the violoncello and music performance in general] features’ as well as in the revival of the 19th-century historically informed performance practice, is based on concerns that are more pragmatic rather than sensual.
+Therefore, the allusion to ‘outdated fingering technique’ allusion, which we can identify in the writings of the mainstream musicians, is not logically valid.
 Taking into account numerous historical materials, as well as modern works of the leading performance practice specialists, we cannot agree with the description of the German Violoncello School quoted above.
 These materials point to a rather opposite conclusion.
 Bernhardt Romberg’s Violoncello School, to which we can add the cello methods of Jean-Louis Duport, Friedrich Dotzauer, Friedrich August Kummer and Sebastian Lee, define characteristics of lightness, grace, freedom and variety of instrumental techniques.

 Among many of Romberg’s instructions, in the chapter De la Manière de phraser or Of Execution in one of the English translations of Romberg’s Method we find the following text: